 * Provide excellent customer service

 Customers have evolved, today they look to nothing less than exceptional after sales service and prompt turnaround times.
 The quality of customer service offered by your business can make or break a customer, especially in the online niche.
-It is a part of customer experience.
+It is a critical part of customer experience.

 * Be at the forefront of your market

 Online, your business needs to keep reminding your customers “Hey, I am here!.”
 If you do not keep at it, customers drift elsewhere.
 Don’t spam them, but “out of sight is out of mind.”

 * Provide value – walk the extra mile

 Everyone delivers 100%, you do too.
 What then differentiates your brand?
 Walk the extra mile, provide more value for the customer’s buck.
 They will love you and you will be the “go-to” business in no time.
 And that’s a win-win, it builds brand recognition and awareness.

 * Write a blog or a book

 Informative and entertaining blog posts go a long way in branding.
 Maintain a regular schedule and share your posts.
 This will help build better brand recognition, besides a lot of juice for Search Engine Optimization.
 Better still, you could write a niche book.

 Brand recognition and identity

 Your brand lives in the prospect’s psyche, not on paper.
 It helps create an instant connection with prospects and customers without extra effort.

 * Brand recognition

-All of us recognise a BMW logo, the Nike logo or the Starbucks logo since we keep seeing them wherever these businesses serve customers, with consistency.
+All of us recognise a BMW, Nike or the Starbucks logo since we keep seeing them wherever these businesses serve customers, with consistency.
 Many small businesses do not care about such consistent identity.
 Remember, people recognise and recommend businesses based on the brand identity and the response it evokes.

 * Myths cleared

 Despite opinions, a brand is much bigger than just a logo.
 A designer does not create a brand, he creates a brand identity.
 A brand establishes credibility and trust through interactions.
-It is a commitment and sets expectations.
+It is a commitment that sets expectations.